wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (5) A permit for the purposes of [section 16(1)][20] is in no case to be granted in respect of an anti-personnel mine or a cluster munition.

-    Section 18: substituted, on 1 November 1992, by [section 6][141] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 18: substituted, on 1 November 1992, by [section 6][146] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 18 heading: amended, on 11 December 2013, by [section 7(1)][147] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

+    Section 18(1)(a): amended, on 11 December 2013, by [section 7(2)][147] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

+    Section 18(1)(b)(i): amended, on 11 December 2013, by [section 7(3)][147] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

+    Section 18(2): amended, on 11 December 2013, by [section 7(4)][147] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

+    Section 18(2)(a): amended, on 11 December 2013, by [section 7(4)][147] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

-    Section 18(5): added, on 9 December 1998, by [section 30(2)][136] of the Anti-Personnel Mines Prohibition Act 1998 (1998 No 111).
+    Section 18(5): added, on 9 December 1998, by [section 30(2)][139] of the Anti-Personnel Mines Prohibition Act 1998 (1998 No 111).

-    Section 18(5): amended, on 1 August 2010, by [section 20(5)][124] of the Cluster Munitions Prohibition Act 2009 (2009 No 68).
+    Section 18(5): amended, on 1 August 2010, by [section 20(5)][126] of the Cluster Munitions Prohibition Act 2009 (2009 No 68).

-##### 18A Expiration of permits to import firearms or parts of firearms
+##### 18A Expiration of permits to import firearms, starting pistols, restricted airguns, or restricted weapons, or parts of firearms, starting pistols, or restricted weapons

 *   Unless sooner revoked under [section 18(4)][22], a permit issued for the purposes of [section 16(1)][20] shall expire 12 months after the date on which that permit was issued.

-    Section 18A: inserted, on 1 November 1992, by [section 6][141] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 18A: inserted, on 1 November 1992, by [section 6][146] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 18A heading: amended, on 11 December 2013, by [section 8][148] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

 ##### 18B Samples

-*   (1) Where an applicant is, pursuant to a requirement made under [section 18(1)(a)][22] by a member of the Police, required to produce for examination and testing a sample of any firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon, the applicant shall, as soon as practicable, produce that sample in accordance with that requirement and shall ensure that the sample has not been modified in any way before it is so produced.
+*   (1) Where an applicant is, pursuant to a requirement made under [section 18(1)(a)][22] by a member of the Police, required to produce for examination and testing a sample of any firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon, the applicant shall, as soon as practicable, produce that sample in accordance with that requirement and shall ensure that the sample has not been modified in any way before it is so produced.

-    (2) Where any firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon which is brought into New Zealand pursuant to a permit issued for the purposes of [section 16(1)][20] and which is required by its description in that permit to correspond with a sample produced to a member of the Police does not so correspond and is not otherwise approved for importation into New Zealand, the person who brought the firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon into New Zealand or caused it to be brought or sent into New Zealand shall, within 12 months after being informed in writing by a member of the Police that it does not so correspond and that it is not otherwise approved for importation into New Zealand, export it, or cause it to be exported, from New Zealand.
+    (2) Where any firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon which is brought into New Zealand pursuant to a permit issued for the purposes of [section 16(1)][20] and which is required by its description in that permit to correspond with a sample produced to a member of the Police does not so correspond and is not otherwise approved for importation into New Zealand, the person who brought the firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon into New Zealand or caused it to be brought or sent into New Zealand shall, within 12 months after being informed in writing by a member of the Police that it does not so correspond and that it is not otherwise approved for importation into New Zealand, export it, or cause it to be exported, from New Zealand.

-    (3) If any firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon to which subsection (2) relates is not exported from New Zealand within the period of 12 months specified in that subsection, that firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon may be disposed of in such manner as the Commissioner may direct.
+    (3) If any firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon to which subsection (2) relates is not exported from New Zealand within the period of 12 months specified in that subsection, that firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon may be disposed of in such manner as the Commissioner may direct.

-    Section 18B: inserted, on 1 November 1992, by [section 6][141] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 18B: inserted, on 1 November 1992, by [section 6][146] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 18B(1): amended, on 11 December 2013, by [section 9][149] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

+    Section 18B(2): amended, on 11 December 2013, by [section 9][149] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

+    Section 18B(3): amended, on 11 December 2013, by [section 9][149] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

-##### 19 Seizure of illegally imported firearms or parts of firearms
+##### 19 Seizure of illegally imported items

-*   If any member of the Police or officer of the Customs has reasonable grounds to suspect that any firearm or restricted weapon or part of a firearm or restricted weapon has been brought into New Zealand in breach of [section 16(1)][20] or has been brought into the harbours or other territorial waters of New Zealand and is intended to be brought into New Zealand in breach of section 16(1), that member or officer---
+*   A member of the Police or officer of the Customs who suspects on reasonable grounds that a firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon (or a part of a firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon) has been brought into New Zealand in breach of [section 16(1)][20], or has been brought into the harbours or other territorial waters of New Zealand and is intended to be brought into New Zealand in breach of section 16(1),---

-    *   (a) may seize that firearm or restricted weapon or part of a firearm or restricted weapon and detain the same; and
+    *   (a) may seize and detain it; and

-    *   (b) in effecting the seizure of that firearm or restricted weapon or part of a firearm or restricted weapon, may use such force as is reasonably necessary.
+    *   (b) in effecting its seizure, may use any reasonably necessary force.

-    Section 19: substituted, on 1 November 1992, by [section 6][141] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 19: replaced, on 11 December 2013, by [section 10][150] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

 #### General restrictions on possession of firearms and airguns